Global-Chem/global-chem/paper.md

 </p>

-The tree network follows a simple object-oriented pythonic design in conjunction with literature where head nodes are the major corresponding scientific field (example: "Medicinal Chemistry") are their corresponding child nodes are manuals, articles or books popular in that field.
+The tree network follows a simple object-oriented pythonic design in conjunction with literature where head nodes are the major corresponding scientific field (example: "Medicinal Chemistry") and their corresponding child nodes are the manuals, articles or books that are the references for the lists.
 Each reference object has either the functional groups that correspond to that paper's overall functionality in IUPAC, Preferred Name, Acronyms, SMILES, or SMARTS format.
 The motivation for this design was that as more users contribute they can expand into different directories, add their own directory, and provide their chemical list of interest.
 Each paper that is submitted is converted into a `namespace` module, an object whose name is indicative of it's functionality.
 An example for the drug design community is the paper "Rings In Drugs" [Taylor:2014-6] whose python object equivalent is now "RingsInDrugs" with two functional methods that retrieve the  IUPAC:SMILES/SMARTS dictionary that was embedded included in the master object `Global-Chem`.
-Users can choose to cross reference leaf nodes between each other and do comparative chemical lists studies since the IUPAC name and SMILES name are consistent across lists.
+Users can choose to cross reference leaf nodes between each other and do comparative chemical list studies since the IUPAC name and SMILES name are consistent across lists.
 Note that not all the SMILES being portrayed are canonical given that users can create their own SMILES, which are not unique.
 To account for this users can parse `Global-Chem` SMILES into the `RDKit` parser for canonical SMILES conversion.

 ## Data Collection

-References and associatied compound lists are selected based on the interests of the contributing authors.
+References and associatied compound lists are selected based on the interests of the scientific contributors.
 This should include consideration of relevance to the scientific community.
 The SMILES strings may be abstracted in a variety of methods:

 -  For simple molecules one representation of the SMILES can be directly translated using visual